walterfreeman/phy211/syllabus.md

 - replace your missed exam grade with your grade on the portion of the final corresponding to the same material
 - drop the grade for the missed exam

+<a id="incompletes"></a>

+#### Incompletes

-**Incompletes:** A grade of "incomplete" may be given to any student who is unable to complete the course material by to the end of the semester due to unavoidable problems outside his or her control.
+A grade of "incomplete" may be given to any student who is unable to complete the course material by to the end of the semester due to unavoidable problems outside his or her control.
 This is a "grade pending" status that allows you to finish up the course in the future and then receive a grade.
 In general, any student who is unable to meaningfully participate in class for a period of two weeks or more due to